EasyCorp/EasyAdminBundle/doc/fields.rst

             // Add a tab
             FormField::addTab('First Tab'),

-            // You can use a Form Panel inside a Form Tab FormField::addPanel('User Details'),
+            // You can use a form fieldset inside a Form Tab FormField::addFieldset('User Details'),

             // Your fields
             TextField::new('firstName'),